camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/04-migration/01-migrate-71-72.html.md

 ## 2. Add the new Camunda Libraries

-Camunda BPM 7.2 ships a new installation approach for the Camunda BPM platform on WebSphere.
+Camunda BPM 7.2 ships a new installation approach for the Camunda BPM platform on IBM WebSphere.
 The Camunda BPM libraries are now available through a shared library the server administrator has to create.

 Copy the Camunda core modules from the folder `$WAS_DISTRIBUTION/modules/lib` to a folder that can be referenced from your IBM WebSphere installation when you later create the shared library.
 In detail, these are the following artifacts: